SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 doesn't affect the height value stored in ``iPhone4``.

 ..
 TODO: Should I give an example of passing a value type to a function here?
+..
+TODO: Note that strings, arrays etc. are not reference types in Swift

 Reference Types
 ~~~~~~~~~~~~~~~

-Unlike value types, a reference type is *not* copied when is assigned to a variable or constant,
+Unlike value types, a :newTerm:`reference type` is *not* copied when is assigned to a variable or constant,
 or when it is passed to a function.
-Rather than making a copy, a *reference* to the same existing instance is used instead.
+Rather than making a copy, a :newTerm:`reference` to the same existing instance is used instead.

 ..
 TODO: This enables you to have multiple variables and constants
    that all refer to the same one instance.